We bring gold standard healthcare to you.

-Clients will need to consider home modifications such as installation of railings or handlebars, wheelchair access, space for therapeutic activities and reducing falls risk.
-Clients will need to assess their ability to function at home such as if they are limited by steps or stairs or reaching too high or bending too low for things.
-Such issues will need modifications for effective access.
+Clients will need to consider home modifications.
+For example, the installation of railings or handlebars, wheelchair access, space for therapeutic activities, and reducing fall risk.
+In addition, clients will need to assess their ability to function at home.
+Especially, if they are limited by steps or stairs reaching too high or bending too low for things.
+They will need to modify their environment for effective access.

 – Social Support

-We encourage dialogue and involvement with caregivers who are family members, trusted friends and helpers.
-Emotional and physical support are vital to recovery.
+We encourage dialogue and involvement with caregivers who are family members, trusted friends, and helpers.
+Emotional and physical support is vital to recovery.
 Support groups for both clients and caregivers are things to consider too.

 – Access to Stroke Recovery Rehabilitation Services